 “Basically, the type of surgery I had I truly believe is the reason why my symptoms became so severe in the past two years,” she says.

-Reducing Inflammation to Address Pain
+Reducing Inflammation to Ease Pain

 Melissa soon moved and found a new gynecologist, one who, surprisingly, mentioned diet as a way to eliminate the inflammation that can worsen endometriosis symptoms.
 Food sensitivities, he said, have been shown to create inflammation.